davewasthere/davebeer/_posts/2017-08-24-my-nexus-journey.md

 ## Nexus 7
 In Aug 2012, I bought a Nexus 7 tablet.
 Just the Wifi 16Gb version for £199.
 And actually, it's still in use today.
 But it's terribly slow, even after a factory reset.

 I'd been reluctant to get any sort of smart phone and I thought a tablet would suit me better at the time.
+In theory, if I downgrade it to KitKat 4.4.4, it'll run quicker again..
+I barely use it, but one day I might get around to doing the downgrade.

 ## Nexus 4
 This was my first Android phone. £279 from the Play store in March 2013.
 The main reason I purchased this, is my Sony Erricson 810i had finally given up the ghost.